AirdroperUA/AirOS-docs/content/usage/advanced/index.md

       2. reboot the onboard computer to enable
 {% pirate() %}
-- It is possible to use the "Redirect source" element to make an ethernet camera available via the BlueOS camera manager, which allows QGroundControl to detect it automatically (via MAVLink)
+- It is possible to use the "Redirect source" element to make an ethernet camera available via the AirOS camera manager, which allows QGroundControl to detect it automatically (via MAVLink)
 {% end %}